Image credit: Everspace Official Site

-Much like how Rogue Legacy explains your repeated ventures into the castle by having you play as the descendant of the previous character, in Everspace you play as an unending army of clones who try to fly through the demilitarized zone.
+Similar to how Rogue Legacy explains your repeated ventures into the castle by having you play as the descendant of the previous character, in Everspace you play as an unending army of clones who try to fly through the demilitarized zone.
 As most systems have at least one battle in them, you have to keep your ship maintained so you don’t die.
 Each system has resources for you to mine that allow you to fix up your hull and repair your systems.

-And as this game is a Roguelike, it’s hard as hell.
+As this game is a Roguelike, it’s hard as hell.
 I found a forum thread wherein a player requested a way to craft fuel because it would make the game much easier.
 The developers agreed, and cited “making the game easier” to explain why they would not allow you to craft fuel.
 The first achievement you unlock is “Welcome to Everspace”, and the description is “Die”.
 It’s not as frustratingly impossible as Overture, but it’s not easy by any means.